Agathe48/robot_mission_3/README.md

 - the `Radioactivity` objects are rectangles in the layer 0 in the corresponding color (light green, light yellow, light red): they map the grid.
 - the `WasteDisposalZone` object is a brown rectangle in the layer 1.
 - the `Waste` objects are small rectangles in the corresponding color (green, yellow, red), in the layer 2.
 - the `CleaningAgent` are represented by circles in the layer 3 in the corresponding colo (dark green, dark yellow, dark red).
 When they have one or two wastes on them, the number of wastes is display in the circle.
 When they have a transformed waste on them, the letter "T" is displayed in the circle.

 ---

 ## With Communication and improved movement

-We worked from the previous part to add communication between our agent and we improved their movement.
+We worked from the previous part to add communication between our agents, and we improved their movements.
 In this new part, we will develop all implemented changes and enhancements.

 The key points are the covering mode at the beginning of the cleaning to identify all wastes in the map, and the creation of a Chief for each color agents.
 This Chief is in charge of centering the knowledge (for each color agents), managing its agents for the new covering phase and sending appropriate orders.
 For this purpose, we create a new super class `Chief` and we create a dedicated `ChiefKnowledge` class in `tools/tools_knowledge.py`.
 We will now delve into our implemented improvements: the code is based on the previous part, hence, we will only mention deleted, changed and/or added behaviors in this part.